sudiptab2100/libp2p-chat/README.md

 # libp2p-chat

 It is an end-to-end encrypted p2p terminal chat application built using **libp2p**.
+It has relay support for peers behind symmetric NATs.

 ## Requirements